Kibibibit/mmake-bash/README.md

 # Install

-Installation is as simple as cloning the repo, and adding the `mmake-bash` directory to your path.
+Installation is as simple as cloning the repo, and adding the `mmake-bash/bin` directory to your path.

 # Usage